 Goals need to be attainable

 In other words, your goal must be realistic.
-In other words, if you want to lose weight – but you’re, for example, a well-endowed lady – don’t use Kate Moss as your role model for an ideal goal weight.
+So, if you want to lose weight – but you’re, for example, a well-endowed lady – don’t use Kate Moss as your role model for an ideal goal weight.
 You’ll never be able to attain this goal unless you resort to surgery or extremely unhealthy eating practices, such as starvation.

 Your goals must be relevant to what you want to achieve

 If you don’t want to look like a supermodel, but you still want to lose weight and be healthy, that’s OK!
-The goal of looking like a supermodel might be relevant to someone – but not to you.
-Also if you don’t feel that your goals are relevant to you, you won’t have the mental drive to achieve them.
+This goal might be relevant to someone – but not to you.
+Also if you don’t feel that your goals are personally relevant, you won’t have the mental drive to achieve them.
 As Viktor Frankl said:

 “What a man actually needs is not a tensionless state, but rather the striving and struggling for some goal worthy of him.”